Learn more about our Master of Business Administration curriculum as well as any prerequisites

 This course critically examines contextual factors that influence health policy development and leadership strategies essential in engaging in the political and policy-making process.

-Only available through the Flexible MBA program option.
-9 hours of the following electives are required (each course is worth 3-credit hours):
+Nine (9) hours of the following electives are required (each course is worth 3-credit hours):

 FIN 5181 (Financial Markets and Institutions)